Be a Good Host/Hostess

 The tips below will help you become the best host/hostess on the block.

-- 1Keep the environment flowing:There is a lot to being a good hostess - drinks, hors d'oeuvres, dinner and conversation all must be tended to, but sometimes that is easier said than done.
+- 1There is a lot to being a good hostess - drinks, hors d'oeuvres, dinner and conversation all must be tended to, but sometimes that is easier said than done.
 When a guest arrives at your door, promptly answer.
-If you are still cooking, stop, place the dish on low heat or a simmer and tend to the door.Advertisement
+If you are still cooking, stop, place the dish on low heat or a simmer and tend to the door.Keep the environment flowing:Advertisement

-- 2When you meet your guest at the door, you want to give them something and take something away.For example, you can take the coat of your guest, while you give them a drink or an hors d'oeuvre.Advertisement
+- 2For example, you can take the coat of your guest, while you give them a drink or an hors d'oeuvre.When you meet your guest at the door, you want to give them something and take something away.Advertisement

 - 7Make sure that you have plenty of toilet paper in the bathroom; you don't want to leave your guest stranded and sitting in the bathroom during your party because they did not realize ahead of time that your roll was empty!

-- 8Last but not least, you need to have fun!No one wants to be stuck at a party where the hostess is scarcely seen.
+- 8No one wants to be stuck at a party where the hostess is scarcely seen.
 Finish the dinner and enjoy your friends; this might be your party, but you are not a servant.
-Indulge yourself and save the cleanup for after everyone leaves.Advertisement
+Indulge yourself and save the cleanup for after everyone leaves.Last but not least, you need to have fun!Advertisement

 Questions and Answers